Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 There are several mechanisms available for reverse mapping from hwirq to Linux irq, and each mechanism uses a different allocation function.
-Which reverse map type should be used depends on the use case.
-Each of the reverse map types are described below:
+Which reverse map type should be used depends on the woke use case.
+Each of the woke reverse map types are described below:

 Linear
 ------